felixgwu/img_classification_pk_pytorch/README.md

 ## Features

 ### Experiment Setup & Logging
-- Preventing overwriting previous experiments
+- Ask before overwriting existing experiments, and move the old one to /tmp instead of overwriting
 - Saving training/validation loss, errors, and learning rate of each epoch to a TSV file
 - Automatically copying all source code to saving directory to prevent accidental deleteion of codes.
 This is inspired by [SGAN code](https://github.com/xunhuang1995/SGAN/tree/master/mnist).
 - [TensorBoard](https://www.tensorflow.org/get_started/summaries_and_tensorboard) support using [tensorboard\_logger](https://github.com/TeamHG-Memex/tensorboard_logger)